A topic from the subject of Theoretical Chemistry in Chemistry.

 Advantages of QM/MM

-• Accurate treatment of electronic interactions in the QM region.
+• Accurate treatment of electronic interactions within the QM region, providing a detailed description of bond breaking and forming processes.

-• Ability to study large systems that are not fully accessible to pure QM methods.
+• Ability to study large and complex systems, such as enzyme-substrate complexes or reactions in solution, that are intractable with pure QM methods.

 Applications